 The total amount of money you owe on your card at the end of your statement cycle is called the closing balance.
 If you pay this, you’ll avoid purchase interest.

-The three digit number on the back of your Mastercard® is the Card Verification Code (or CVC).
-It’s a security thing.
+The three digit number on the back of your Mastercard® is the Card Verification Code (CVC).

 A direct debit is an automatic payment you can set up for your regular bills so you never miss a payment.
 Most people set up direct debits for things like rent, insurance or gym memberships.